lumen-org/lumen/paper.md

  * contains only quantitative and/or categorical random variables, i.e. there is no native support for images, time series or vector-valued random variables,
  * supports marginalization of random variables, i.e. the operation to remove of any subset of random variables of the model,
  * supports conditioning of random variables on values of its domain, i.e. the operation to fix the value of random variables to particular values, and
- * supports density queries.
+ * supports density queries, i.e. the operation to ask for the value of the models probability density function at any point of its domain.

 In fact Lumen makes no use of any specificity of a particular class of models and we regard this genericity as one of Lumens major features.
 Among the model classes that we have used Lumen with are Sum-Product-Networks [@Poon:11; @Molina:2019:SPFlow], Condional-Gaussian Distributions [Olkin:1961:CG; Nussbaum:2020:paper], Probabilistic Progams based on PyMC3 [Salvatier:2016:PyMC3], and Kernel-Density-Estimators [@Parzen:1962:KDE; @SciPy:2020].

 # Acknowledgements

-We thank Jonas Aaron Gütter and Julien Klaus for their contributions.
+We thank Jonas Aaron Gütter, Julien Klaus and Christian Lengert for their contributions to the `modelbase` backend.
 We also thank Andreas Goral for his early and steady interest in trying out Lumen as well as the helpful feedback he provided.
 Philipp Lucas was partially supported by Stiftung der Deutschen Wirtschaft (sdw).